-Either Dealer or Trader, as agreed, shall report, or shall cause to be reported, the futures component (and, where required, the cash component in the physical commodity underlying the futures component) of each completed EFP Transaction to Customer's Clearing Broker as soon as possible after execution, but in no event later than the period mandated by Applicable Law.
-The futures component (and, where required, the cash component) of each EFP Transaction shall be posted at the appropriate exchange as required.
+Either Dealer or Trader, as agreed, shall report, or shall cause to be reported, each Block Trade and the futures component (and, where required, the cash or derivative component related to the commodity underlying the futures component) of each completed EFRP Transaction to Customer's Clearing Broker as soon as possible after execution, but in no event later than the period mandated by Applicable Law.
+Block Trades and the futures component (and, where required, the cash or derivative component) of each EFRP Transaction shall be posted at the appropriate exchange as required.

-6. Unless Trader has reported the EFP Transaction pursuant to Section 5, above, Trader shall confirm or shall cause to be confirmed each EFP Transaction promptly to Customer’s Clearing Broker at such location as Customer’s Clearing Broker may designate.
-Trader and Customer shall be fully liable to Customer's Clearing Broker and Dealer for any and all loss, cost or expense (including reasonable attorneys’ fees) each may incur as a result of the failure of Trader to confirm each EFP Transaction to Customer’s Clearing Broker as required by this Section 6.
+6. Unless Trader has reported a Transaction pursuant to Section 5, above, Trader shall confirm or shall cause to be confirmed each Transaction promptly to Customer’s Clearing Broker at such location as Customer’s Clearing Broker may designate.
+Trader and Customer shall be fully liable to Customer's Clearing Broker and Dealer for any and all loss, cost or expense (including reasonable attorneys’ fees) each may incur as a result of the failure of Trader to confirm each Transaction to Customer’s Clearing Broker as required by this Section 6.

 7. Customer’s Clearing Broker may, upon prior notice to Dealer and Trader, place limits or conditions on the futures positions it will accept for clearing.
-Subject to the foregoing, Customer’s Clearing Broker will clear all of Customer's futures positions resulting from each EFP Transaction entered into by Trader on behalf of Customer and reported to it by Trader or Dealer pursuant to this Agreement.
+Subject to the foregoing, Customer’s Clearing Broker will clear all of Customer's futures positions resulting from each Transaction entered into by Trader on behalf of Customer and reported to it by Trader or Dealer pursuant to this Agreement.

 8. The parties hereto agree that (i) neither Customer's Clearing Broker nor Dealer shall be responsible or liable for losses or damages resulting from error, negligence or misconduct of Trader or Customer, and (ii) neither Customer's Clearing Broker, Dealer, nor Trader shall be responsible or liable for losses or damages resulting from (x) error, negligence or misconduct of any exchange or clearing house, (y) failure of transmission or communication facilities, or (z) any other cause or causes beyond their control.